-- Private landowners (with or without an established legal title to the land) whose land will be purchased or expropriated to implement subprojects. - Private owners (with or without an established legal title to the property) whose assets such as residence, stables, workshops, fences, barns, warehouses, trees, standing crops, and other valuable assets need to be damaged, purchased, or expropriated. - PABs (including formal and informal businesses) who experience temporary loss of income or asset as a result of restriction of access to land or assets during civil works. - PABs (including formal and informal businesses) who experience permanent loss of income or asset as a result of purchase or expropriation of land for implementation of subprojects. - Leaseholders (individual and enterprise) who have lease agreements with the Municipalities or other owners in existing and alternative alignments and sites - Informal/illegal occupants and land users on existing rights of way and new alignments and sites.
+- Private landowners (with or without an established legal title to the land) whose land will be purchased to implement subprojects. - Private owners (with or without an established legal title to the property) whose assets such as residence, stables, workshops, fences, barns, warehouses, trees, standing crops, and other valuable assets need to be damaged, purchased. - Project affected businesses (including formal and informal businesses) who experience temporary loss of income or asset as a result of restriction of access to land or assets during civil works. - Project affected businesses (including formal and informal businesses) who experience permanent loss of income or asset as a result of purchase of land for implementation of subprojects. - Leaseholders (individual and enterprise) who have lease agreements with the Municipalities or other owners in existing and alternative alignments and sites. - Informal/illegal occupants and land users on existing public educational premises or new sites allocated for construction under the project.

-Affected persons will be compensated for land purchased for permanent structures and for servitude agreements (i.e. easements) on existing and new alignments for land they own or use, formally or informally.
+Affected persons will be compensated for land purchased for permanent structures.
 Affected persons (i.e. owners, informal users and leaseholders) will also be compensated for damages and structures, standing crops, trees and other economic assets that are affected.
-If permanent relocation is involved, whenever possible, and when acceptable to MDF, the affected persons will be relocated to new properties of equal quality identified by the Project.
+If permanent relocation is involved, whenever possible, and when acceptable to EA, the affected persons will be relocated to new properties of equal quality identified by the Project.
 Affected persons will be compensated for transportation costs if relocation is involved.